 “Look-a-Likes” (crossbreeding including prohibited colors) & DNA breed testing (unreliable)

-DNA BREED TESTS (UNRELIABLE)
+DNA PEDIGREE TEST (UNRELIABLE)

 Example:

-“Look-a-likes” determine research outcomes
+“Look-alikes” determine research outcomes

-Please note: The only worldwide recognized pedigrees are (FCI) (more than 100 countries are members of the FCI) And then you have the AKC (AMERICA) Canada (CKC) and UNITED KENNELCLUB (ENGLAND) they operate independently.Non-recognized FCI colors are unfortunately allowed in America (AKC), Canada (CKC) and England (UK) because money is more important than health there.
+Note: The only globally recognized pedigrees are (FCI) (more than 100 countries are members of the FCI).
+And then there are the AKC (AMERICA), Canada (CKC), and UNITED KENNELCLUB (ENGLAND); they operate independently.
+Unfortunately, these unrecognized, unhealthy colors are permitted in America (AKC), because money is more important than health there.
+However, these colors are prohibited at shows.

 Black & Tan and Black without brindle.

-Since February 1, 2016, French Bulldogs with the unrecognized colors blue, Blue Merle, Chocolate Brown and Black & Tan can no longer be used for breeding.
-There is a suspicion that these colors cause health problems.
+Since February 1, 2016, French Bulldogs with the unrecognized colors Blue, Blue Merle, Chocolate Brown, and Black & Tan are no longer eligible for breeding (FCI).
+There is a suspicion that these colors entail health problems.
+This implies that these unrecognized colors may still appear in pedigrees issued before February 1, 2016.

 Why are these French Bulldog colors bred?